nathanpotter17/nathanpotter17/README.md

 I am a Full Stack Developer with a huge love for Three.js, Next.js, React.js, Python, TailwindCSS and 3D Animation and Rendering.
 Currently, **I'm open to work and employment opportunities**.

-I am the co-founder of [FSU](https://futurestateuniversity.io), an exciting new professional network taking place in simulated environments meant to improve the hiring process for everyone.

-- 🔭 I’m currently looking for interesting curriculum...
-Let me know!
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity!
 - 👯 I’m currently open for work and employment opportunities (remote and relocation).
 - 💬 Ask me about Three.js, React.js, Next.js, and 3d Rendering & Optimization.